-- \$ Model development.
-Calibrate a groundwater model to the point where it is considered acceptable for design purposes. - \$ Develop optimization formulations.
-Define in mathematical terms an objective function to be minimized/maximized and a set of constraints that must all be satisfied. - \$ Solve optimization formulations.
-Determine if there are any feasible solutions (i.e., those that satisfy all the constraints), and if so, determine the best or optimal solution.
+- Model Development Calibrate a groundwater model to the point where it is considered acceptable for design purposes - Develop Optimization Formulation(s) Define in mathematical terms an objective function to be minimized/maximized and a set of constraints that must all be satisfied - Solve Optimization Formulation(s) Determine if there are any feasible solutions (i.e., that satisfy all the constraints), and if so, determine the "best" or "optimal" solution

 After an optimization formulation is solved, the solution often reveals additional constraints or changes in the objective function that may better target the solution to meet overall project goals.
-Hence, it is common to modify one or more aspects of the formulation and then to solve the modified formulation.
+Hence, it is common to modify one or more aspects of the formulation, and then to solve the modified formulation.

-To solve the optimization formulations, transport optimization codes that use a variety of mathematical algorithms have been developed (as discussed above).
-These optimization codes link to the transport model simulation input and output and require one or more input files that specify parameters and options to be used by the optimization code.
+To solve the optimization formulations, transport optimization codes that use a variety of mathematical algorithms have been developed (discussed above).
+These optimization codes link to the transport model simulation input and output, and also require one or more input files that specify parameters and options to be used by the optimization code.
 In some cases, the process of solving the optimization formulation also requires the user to simplify the optimization formulation and/or place limits on the potential range of values for decision variables to avoid excessive computational requirements.
-This might include limiting the potential well locations, only considering specific pumping or injection rates (e.g., increments of 50 gallons per minute [gpm]), not allowing pumping or injection rates to change over time, etc.
+This might include limiting the potential well locations, only considering specific pumping or injection rates (e.g., increments of 50 gpm), not allowing pumping or injection rates to change over time, etc.